-- For RIVA TNT and TNT2, polygon offset is faster. - For GeForce 256 (Quadro), a number of improvements have been made: - glDrawPixels() and glReadPixels() have been made faster - Display lists use AGP memory for better performance. - Large texture sets are handled more efficiently by the texture manager. - Vertex arrays with two-sided lighting are faster. - Compiled vertex arrays are faster for primitives that use multi-textured TexCoord2f+Color4ub+Vertex3f. - Vertex array range extension is fully functional. - Windows Display Properties > Settings > Advanced tabs enables accelerated full-scene antialiasing - GeForce/GeForce2 (Quadro/Quadro2 Pro) - Multi-display hardware is accelerated on Windows 2000. - GL_WGL_swap_interval extension can change Vsync behavior. - Vsync is on by default.
-(Default behavior is selectable from the NVIDIA OpenGL properties tab.) - Default anisotropic filtering can be triggered by checking the anisotropic filtering box on the NVIDIA OpenGL properties tab.
+- For RIVA TNT and TNT2, polygon offset is faster. - For Quadro (GeForce 256), a number of improvements have been made:

-• Enabling GL_POLYGON_SMOOTH no longer forces software rendering, resulting in much better performance at some cost in visual quality.
+- glDrawPixels() and glReadPixels() have been made faster - Display lists use AGP memory for better performance. - Large texture sets are handled more efficiently by the texture manager. - Vertex arrays with two-sided lighting are faster. - Compiled vertex arrays are faster for primitives that use multi-textured TexCoord2f+Color4ub+Vertex3f. - Vertex array range extension is fully functional. - Windows Display Properties > Settings > Advanced tabs enables accelerated full-scene antialiasing - Quadro/Quadro2 Pro (GeForce/ GeForce2) - Multi-display hardware is accelerated on Windows 2000. - GL WGL swap interval extension can change Vsync behavior. - Vsync is on by default.
+(Default behavior is selectable from the NVIDIA OpenGL properties tab.) - Default anisotropic filtering can be triggered by checking the anisotropic filtering box on the NVIDIA OpenGL properties tab. - Enabling GL_POLYGON_SMOOTH no longer forces software rendering, resulting in much better performance at some cost in visual quality.